In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 The 2017 and 2018 Chevy Malibu models, unfortunately, continued this pattern.
 GM faced criticism for not sufficiently addressing the previous year’s concerns.

 The 2018 model was subject to several recalls.
-One major issue was an error in the Engine Control Module (ECM) software for models with the 1.5L turbo engine, potentially resulting in disabled fuel injectors and consequential engine stalls.
+One significant issue was an error in the Engine Control Module (ECM) software for models with the 1.5L turbo engine, potentially resulting in disabled fuel injectors and consequential engine stalls.

-See NHTSA 2016, 2017, 2018 Chevrolet Malibu recalls and complaints.
+See NHTSA 2016, 2017, 2018 Chevrolet Malibu recalls and grievances.

 Chevrolet Malibu Average Resale Values